 When there’s a health crisis, the discussions that have happened will help all of you to make those tough choices together.

-Be open to creative solutions rather than trying to divide work in rigid ways.
+Be open to creative solutions rather than rigidly dividing work.
 FCA’s examples show how this might look:

 There is no perfect solution, especially in caregiving.
 Everyone will need to be willing to compromise, especially the primary caregiver.